Words of encouragement By Brother Richard Ochieng, one of the inspirational speakers of Sudanese Gospel Mission Church.

 - when there is anybody in your life that you secretly find joy or happiness in their failure, that is the person you are racing, and you have got on the but-me glasses

 It is so easy to put on the but-me glasses, especially in the culture of today, the culture of social media because we have so many devices through which we can see whatever everybody else has, what everybody is doing, making you hate your life.
 Our awareness only increases our discontentment.
 Notifications are coming on your smart devices all the time day and night.
 The screens on our phones, iPods, and laptops have become mirrors by which we constantly check for reflection just to see if we measure up to somebody else.

 Today we have the opportunity to begin afresh by making a commitment to get on our mark, and start running our race keeping in our lane, with our eyes focused on Jesus the author and finisher of our faith.
 Amen

 Rev. Christopher, pictured here with his wife Suzan, was born on 23 October 1952 in Loa, South Sudan.
 Christopher and Suzan have been married since 3rd March 1981.
 Christopher was originally ordained as a pastor in the Africa Inland Church, Sudan.
-Christopher is now the President and founder of the Sudanese Gospel Mission (SGM).
+Christopher is The head and founder of the Sudanese Gospel Mission (SGM).
 He founded a church in Houten, the Netherlands in 2000.